 While words of caution are given, this is a surprising and risky thing to do.
 Not all readers would have the discernment to handle such an exercise.
 Mr. Keller writes that we should read the medieval mystics with appreciation. (p.
 184) Considering the content of the mystics’ experiences, their practices, and their beliefs about God and salvation, I wonder what is there to appreciate and why a Christian should turn there for tutelage in prayer.
 I was raised Catholic and have studied many aspects of the church for decades including its doctrines and the lives of saints and mystics for apologetic/evangelistic reasons.
 As of yet, I have found nothing worth emulating that didn’t come with the price of unbiblical doctrine attached to it.
 For sure, there is an allure in Catholic mysticism and contemplation; but it’s a counterfeit spirituality that works incredibly hard to reform the sinner and experience God.
 Where there is no true regeneration, all that can be done is attempt character change by human effort and strive to “know” God by the imagination.
 (There is reason enough there to look elsewhere even before mentioning the possibility of demonic influence and encounters in their experiences and visions.)

 Bible believing Christians who have the true gospel and are indwelt by the Holy Spirit have a different doctrinal and spiritual reality.
 We have the Bible to teach us about prayer, and we can consider the practices of Spirit-born, biblically-sound fellow Christians.
-I wouldn’t turn to a wealthy mob boss for advice on my finances or real-estate holdings, and I wouldn’t turn to a medieval mystic for advice on payer.
+I wouldn’t turn to a wealthy mob boss for advice on my finances or real-estate holdings, and I wouldn’t turn to a medieval mystic for advice on prayer.

-A longstanding affinity for mystics and contemplatives
+Timothy Keller’s longstanding affinity for mystics and contemplatives

 That Mr. Keller did not close the door to the mystics and even encourages turning to them is disappointing to say the least.
 There is real potential there to lead some readers down a bad path.
 It also raises the question of their influence in his teachings.
 Mr. Keller has had this openness to mystics for quite a while.
 Back in 1998, he gave a message titled “Meditation – What it Is” that had similar content to parts of his book Prayer.
 For instance, he gave a similar message about Psalm One. (pp. 145 -146) In the 1998 message, which is available on his churches website, he shares something quite remarkable.
-He says, “For various historic reasons, we’ve got at least two other streams that are filled with good, helpful material on mediation, the Catholic stream and the Quaker stream.”
+He says, “For various historic reasons, we’ve got at least two other streams that are filled with good, helpful material on meditation, the Catholic stream and the Quaker stream.”
 (22:30) (emphasis mine) From there he goes on to speak well about a book written by contemplative (and spiritual formation leader) Quaker Richard Foster.
-Soon after, he speaks highly of some Catholic mystics in regards to the topic of the “art of mediation and contemplation”.
+Soon after, he speaks highly of some Catholic mystics in regards to the topic of the “art of meditation and contemplation”.
 Mr. Keller says, “The best things that have been written almost are by Catholics during the counter-reformation, Ignatius Loyola, Saint Francis de Sales, John of the Cross, Saint Theresa of Avila.
 Great stuff.”
 (24:40) His affinity for them was clear and his belief that they are worth considering remains in his book Prayer.
 This must be kept in mind when considering the big picture of Mr. Keller’s teaching on prayer.

 General indicators of a need for caution